Sister City Campaign – Yongin, South Korea – Fullerton, California

 A Search Engine reveals the sickening scale of Yongin’s dog meat demand.

 Shown below are two search results on Naver (the most popular search engine in Korea) – the first one was for so-called “Health Food Centers” which commonly sell dog elixirs and cat elixirs (also known as dog soju and cat soju); and the second one was for “dog meat restaurants”.

-The searches resulted in: 317 Health Food Centers; and 170 restaurants in and around the city of Yongin alone.
+The searches resulted in: 317 Health Food Centers; and 170 restaurants in the vicinity of the city of Yongin alone.

-If every one of these ‘Health’ Food Centers and restaurants serve dog and cat ‘ingredients’ in one form or another, it is too awful to think how many dog/cat farms and slaughterhouses must be present in and around Yongin to supply all of these outlets – and those that might appear under a different ‘search’.
+If every one of these ‘Health’ Food Centers and restaurants serve dog and cat ‘ingredients’ in one form or another, it is too awful to think how many dog/cat farms and slaughterhouses must be present in the vicinity of Yongin to supply all of these outlets – and those that might appear under a different ‘search’.

 There are laws in South Korea against selling dogs and cats for consumption yet these laws are blatantly ignored.

 To make this easy we’ve included text for your call and emails below.